Brampton GO Station: History

 Brampton station opened in 1856 as a part of the Grand Trunk Railway (GTR) line between Toronto and London.
 The current station building was built in 1907.

 The GTR was acquired by the Canadian National Railway (CN) in 1923, then in 1977 CN's passenger rail division was transferred to Via Rail.

 GO Transit began serving the station in 1974 with the creation of the Georgetown line (now Kitchener Line).

 A new second platform on the south side of the tracks was built 2009-2011 featuring a covered section, improved lighting and security systems as well as an automatic snow melting system.

-Passengers arriving at the Brampton Innovation District GO station may wish to pay particular attention to whether they are disembarking in the direction of the historic station on Church Street, or the Pick up/Drop off Zone on Station Street/George Street North.
-A photo of the Pick up/Drop off Zone on Station Street/George Street North appears adjacent to the article references below.
+Passengers arriving at the Brampton Innovation District GO station may wish to pay particular attention to whether they are disembarking in the direction of the historic station on Church Street, or the pick-up and drop-off zone on Station Street at George Street North.

-Previously only the north track had been accessible to passenger trains with a tunnel underneath the track for passengers entering from Station Street/George Street North.
+Previously, only the north track had been accessible to passenger trains with a tunnel underneath the track for passengers entering from Station Street at George Street North.

-In July 2014 Metrolinx (GO Transit) purchased the station from CN for $2.5 million.
+In July 2014, Metrolinx (GO Transit) purchased the station from CN for $2.5 million.

-In late June 2023, the City of Brampton announced it had entered an agreement with Metrolinx to rename the station as "Brampton Innovation District GO" for 10 years.
-New signage was expected to be installed in fall 2023.
+In late June 2023, the City of Brampton announced it had entered an agreement with Metrolinx to rename the station Brampton Innovation District GO for 10 years.
+New signage was expected to be installed in the fourth quarter of 2023.